 2. Keep it simple – In times when messages are critical for your audiences to understand, and particularly if people are stressed, it’s extremely important to keep messages in very simple language and direct.
 This isn’t time for a lot of fluff!

-3. Use your website as the one source of truth – Consider putting up a webpage on your website with information about what you are doing as an organisation with links to the Ministry of Health and other helpful information.
+3. Use your website as the one source of truth – If you haven't already, consider putting up a webpage on your website with information about what you are doing as an organisation with links to the Ministry of Health and other helpful information.
 Then, use this webpage as the one source of truth that you update as you have further information.
 Then, your email, text, or social media updates to staff and stakeholders can be short and include a link to the website for more information.
 If you only need to keep staff informed, you may choose to create a page on your intranet or other internal, shared channel.

 4. Translate into different languages – If your audience is made of people where English is their second language, get your communications translated into key languages.
-In the case of coronavirus, if you have Chinese customers, suppliers and/or staff it would be good to get things translated into Mandarin.
-If you have staff in New Zealand of various languages, to ensure clarity, consider if you need to include messaging in other languages.

 6. Include social media if your audiences are engaged online – If you know your customers or other external stakeholders are engaged on your social media channels, consider putting a notice up and link it to a webpage for more information.